Trader Eats

 Trader Joe’s Crushed Ginger Cubes Review

-Published: Apr 22, 2025 · Modified: Apr 22, 2025 by Tatiana · This post may contain affiliate links · Leave a Comment
+Published: Apr 22, 2025 by Tatiana · This post may contain affiliate links · Leave a Comment

 After falling head-over-heels for Trader Joe's Crushed Garlic Cubes, it was only natural that I gave their cousin-the Crushed Ginger Cubes-a spin.
 And let me tell you, this little yellow tray is doing big things in my kitchen.
 If you cook even occasionally with ginger, you know the struggle: peeling the knobby root, grating it without also grating off half your knuckles, and dealing with that sticky ginger juice that somehow ends up in your eyebrows.